richardARPANET/wiki-api/README.md

 ## Requirements

-    1. Python3.3
+    1. Python 2.7
-    2. Python requests - python-requests.org
+    2. Python requests "requests"
-    3. BeautifulSoup4
+    3. PyQuery "pyquery"

 ## Tests

-    Test .py file can be found in /test.
+    Tests can be found in /tests.